Franklin Hosts 143rd Commencement Ceremony

 Columbus, OH —

-Franklin University, one of the leading educators of working adults, will hold its 140th Commencement Ceremony on Sunday, May 13, 2012, during which nearly 800 degree candidates will receive their diplomas at Veterans Memorial Auditorium.
+COLUMBUS, OH - Mother’s Day is not the only event this coming Sunday that calls for a celebration.
+Franklin University, one of the leading educators of working adults, will hold its 143rd Commencement Ceremony on Sunday, May 12, during which nearly 700 degree candidates will receive their diplomas at Veterans Memorial Auditorium.

 Founded in 1902, Franklin University is one of the leading and most experienced educators of adult students.
 The University offers applied, in-demand undergraduate, master's and doctorate programs that enable adult learners to achieve their educational and professional goals.
 From entrepreneurs to CEOs, more than 45,000 Franklin alumni can be found around the world contributing to the communities in which they live and work.
 Students can take classes through Franklin through its Main Campus in downtown Columbus, Ohio, two central Ohio locations, in Beavercreek, at co-locations across Ohio, Indiana, Pennsylvania and Wisconsin, and online.
 In addition, the University's MBA program is offered internationally through agreements with institutions in Europe and the Middle East.
 Further information regarding Franklin University can be found at www.franklin.edu.

 Franklin University is accredited by The Higher Learning Commission (HLC), the International Assembly for Collegiate Business Education (IACBE), and the Commission on Collegiate Nursing Education (CCNE).